Bartosz7/AML-2024L-Offer-Acceptance-Prediction/README.md

 ---
 **NOTE**

 In our codebase we are indexing the variables from 0.
-However in the project report and final predictions submission file (`313547_vars.txt`, `313547_obs.txt`) the numeration of features and customers starts from 1.
+However in the project report and final predictions submission files (`313547_vars.txt`, `313547_obs.txt`) the numeration of features and customers starts from 1.

 ---